Tuhin-Patel-Personal-Projects/SpoonsApp/README.md

 7-10-2022: Added Select/Submit buttons to the BacklogViewController as rightBarButton items, they are almost identical to the Select/Submit butons in TaskViewController.
 Also updated the newDay function in the CategoryViewController.
 During tests it was found that the usedSpoons variable was not being set to 0 every time a new day was started, and this caused some bugs that are now gone.

 7-12-2022: Added commented explanations at the top of each view controller file and the file containing the Task struct to state their purposes and the general layout of each view.

+7-21-2022: Due to the ToDoList View only having one toolbar item, Check off, the Options/Hide Options buttons were removed and now the right bar button item will always be either Check off or Done.
+Also added the option to cancel out of the action controller for when a user presses New Day in the CategoryView or Add in the TaskView